stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 * Does moving 20 lines of a method to another file kick you out of flow/OODA?
 * Does doing a git merge kick you out of flow/OODA?
 * Does using your shell to scan log output kick you out of flow/OODA?

+Note that the above reasons are tool-focused, how quickly can you leverage your tools, but then there are also cognitive aspects/"operations" within the OODA loop:

 * Does reading the business requirements kick you out of flow/OODA?
 * Does reasoning about your language's concurrency model kick you out of flow/OODA?
 * Does remembering your system's overall architecture kick you out of flow/OODA?